 Every fan of Lord of The Rings wants to visit the lush pastures of The Shire at The Hobbiton Movie Set.
-Even if you are not a fan, if you are in Auckland, this should be on your list of things to see.
+Even if you are not a fan, this should be on your list of things to see if you are in Auckland.
 And, if you’ve not seen the trilogy watch it on your flight over.
 If you don’t, well, you were warned.
 You will get called out in jest by the guide, and everyone will look at you like you have three heads!